derek-moon/social-sneaker-react/README.md

 -Notifications
 -Use Cloud functions to sotre data on each post

-##Tools used
+## Tools used
 -Javascript -Firebase -Express -Axios   # -React -Redux -Material IU

-##-App is not complete but I learned a lot and I will be implementing features from this project into my next one.
+## App is not complete but I learned a lot and I will be implementing features from this project into my next one.